docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailserver-behind-proxy.md

 The configuration depends on the used proxy system.
 I will provide the configuration examples of [traefik v2](https://traefik.io/) using IMAP and SMTP with implicit TLS.

-Feel free to add your configuration if you archived the same goal using different proxy software below:
+Feel free to add your configuration if you achieved the same goal using different proxy software below:

 ???
 "Traefik v2"

     Truncated configuration of traefik itself:

     ```yaml
-    version: '3.7'
+    version: '3.8'
     services:
       reverse-proxy:
         image: traefik:latest